 During the 1924-1925 winter season, Elizabeth Lovett was living elsewhere and 7 Fairfield was the home of banker Arnold Welles Hunnewell and his wife, Mary Copley (Amory) Hunnewell.
 During the previous season, they had lived at 20 Hereford.
 They also maintained a home in Wellesley.
 By the 1925-1926 season, they had moved to 261 Commonwealth.

 During the 1926-1927 winter season, 7 Fairfield was the home of wool merchant William Arthur Dupee and his wife, Clara Ethel (Purdon) Dupee.
 In 1925, they had lived at 181 Commonwealth.
-They also maintained a home on Brush Hill Road in Milton and a summer residence in Biddeford, Maine.
-By mid-1927, they had purchased and moved to 275 Marlborough.
+They also maintained a homes on Brush Hill Road in Milton and in Biddeford, Maine.
+By mid-1927, they had moved to 275 Marlborough.

 During the 1927-1928 winter season, 7 Fairfield was the home of Charles Frothingham Leland and his wife, Margaret Waters (Carr) Leland.
 They previously had lived at 144 Marlborough.
 Charles Leland owned a farm in Southborough, which also was the Lelands’ summer home.
 By the 1928-1929 season, they had moved to 293 Marlborough.

 By the 1928-1929 winter season, Elizabeth Lovett had resumed living at 7 Fairfield.
 She also maintained a home in Lincoln.

 Elizabeth Lovett was a leader in efforts to repeal Prohibition.